History

 2016

-For the second time, Imagination Theater partners with Judy S. Freedman, LCSW, to launch Someone Else’s Shoes an empathy-skills program for K-5.
-The learning model in this program trains students to strengthen their empathy muscles as they train to be empathy superheroes!
-Freedman creates a complementary parent / caregiver program, Walk in Someone Else’s Shoes to bring empathy education to the whole family.
+For the second time, Imagination Theater partners with Judy S. Freedman, MSW, LCSW, to launch Someone Else’s Shoes, an empathy-skills program for K-5.
+The learning model in this program teaches students to strengthen their empathy muscles as they train to be empathy superheroes!
+Freedman creates a complementary parent/caregiver program, Walk in Someone Else’s Shoes, to bring empathy education to the whole family.

 ____________________________________________________________________________________________________________________________________________________